junhopark/worship-set-list/README.md

   * He cares for me; He cares for me; He cares for me; He's so good to me
 * Sermon: "Who am I" - Search for identity & struggle to define it in terms of ethnicity, family, career.
 Life of Moses & his struggle with his own identity and his encounter with God at the burning bush.
 Touch on our identity in Christ & struggle to live it out.
 * Psalm 23 (A): Violin start the song with intro melody > acoustic guitar to follow.
 Acoustic guitar-driven & strong violin presence.
 Full band starting in V2.
 End with violin intro.
-* Song during communion: O Come to the Altar (G): JJ sing lead.
-* Amazing Grace - My Chains are Gone (F): JJ sing lead.
+* Prayer song: Amazing Grace - My Chains are Gone (F): JJ sing lead.
 Acoustic guitar-driven.
 A lot of violin during non-singing parts of the song.
-* Prayer song: We Fall Down (E): Acoustic guitar-driven.
-Simple.

 ## 2019-08-11 (ICC - Pastor Chris)
 * Good morning - it's great to have join us for worship!
 Let's all stand and start our service by singing a song that gives thanks to God for his goodness.